jiaweing/TooMaNyBiNds/README.md

+### What is TooMaNyBiNds?
+This Team Fortress 2 game script allows you to toggle a whole new set of keyboard binds with a press of a button.
+This means that each key now can have 2 different binds.
+Unfortunately this script only supports the keypad, every single key on the keypad except the Num Lock key.

+There are two different sets of binds; the main binds (binds with the alternate binds off) and the alternate set of binds.

 ### Installation
 If you do not have a file called autoexec.cfg, make a new file called autoexec.cfg and place it into your TF2 directory.
 See below for information on how to do this.